 These popular free lesson plans focus on building conversational skills in ESL / EFL Classes.
 These lessons are for use in class with beginner to advanced level classes.
 Each lesson includes a short overview, lesson objectives and outline and copyable materials for in-class use.
+Conversation lesson plans can help you keep structure in a lesson which can otherwise easily become overly free-form.

 The following exercise focuses on what students like best - least about friends.
 The exercise allows students to practice a number of areas: expressing opinions, comparatives and superlatives, descriptive adjectives and reported speech